Sakshammahajan2411/Hue-You/README.md

 🚀 Overview

-This fashion recommendation system helps users find the best fashion choices based on various parameters.
+This fashion recommendation system helps users find the best  choices based on various parameters.
 The project is designed in Python and JavaScript, with Tailwind CSS for styling.

 ✨ Features

-✅ 🤖 AI-based fashion recommendations✅ 🎨 User-friendly interface with Tailwind CSS✅ 📈 Scalable architecture
+ AI-based fashion recommendations✅  User-friendly interface with Tailwind CSS ✅  Scalable architecture✅

 🔗 Live Demo